tpiano91/Video_Game_Sales/README.md

 ###### Investigate the reliability of sales data post-2010 due to a likely shift towards digital gaming, which may have led to a decline in reported sales.
 Determine if Japan experienced a similar transition earlier, causing the observed "stagnation" in sales.

 #### 2. Publisher Strategy:
-###### Conduct targeted research on publishers’ genre strengths and regional performance.
+###### Conduct targeted research on publishers’ genre strengths, regional performance and trajectory in recent years.
 For instance, explore opportunities for Electronic Arts to expand into Japan by adapting their popular sports franchises to include elements of Role-Playing games, a genre preferred in Japan.
 ###### Evaluate whether publishers should diversify into new genres or continue focusing on their existing strengths, such as Nintendo’s dominance in Role-Playing and Take-Two’s success in Action games.

 #### 3. Digital and Mobile Gaming Transition: